• Home

 Visual identification of dog breeds We begin with Peter’s interview with Arizona State University Psychology Professor, Clive Wynne, who leads the Canine Science Collaboratory.
 Its main areas of inquiry are dog welfare at the animal shelter, behavioral problems in the home, human-dog interaction, dogs’ wild relatives, and cognitive aging in canines.
 Peter and Clive cover […]

-Filed Under: 2019 Show Archive, Animal Shelter, Dogs, General Information, Law Tagged With: Leech, Law, Dogs
+Filed Under: 2019 Show Archive, Animal Shelter, Dogs, General Information, Law Tagged With: Dogs, Law, Leech

 Animals Today March 23, 2019.
 Why are frogs important to their habitat?
 Going undercover at an animal research lab.
 The first animal shelter in the US.